Auriana/TWEB_Project1/README.md

 <img src="https://github.com/Auriana/TWEB_Project1/blob/master/doc-img/logo_Dimmi_round.png"
  alt="Dimmi logo" title="Dimmi" align="right" />

-This application allows the user take part of a lecture, as the presenter or as a viewer.
+This application allows the user to take part of a lecture, as the speaker (presenter) or as a memebr of the audience (viewer).
 The goal is to integrate a live feedback into a given lecture.
 The audience can send public requests during the "show", and the presenter is able to see them directly, and can change behavior according to it.